November 12, 2013

 The 1973 Erickson analysis

-The city was seeing like illustrated below, where Robson Square at the highest point of the peninsula, is not considered at the crossroad, but as a destination in itself :
+The city was seen like illustrated below, where Robson Square at the highest point of the peninsula, is not considered at the crossroad, but as a destination in itself :

-The concern for the buildings height and their corollaries, shadow, starts to commend the shape of the court house:
+The concern for the building height and its corollary, shadow, starts to commend the shape of the court house:

 That leaded to the below proposal in late 1973, early 1974:

 Some striking elements: